-The story of nuclear fusion started in 1920 when Eddington proposed that fusion is the source of energy in the sun.
-From around 1950, there have been numerous devices constructed to test concepts of fusion reactors, most of these devices have used the technique of Magnetic Confinement Fusion (MCF), with a few using Inertial Confinement Fusion (ICF) and some other concepts.
-The most successful operational devices have been MCF machines called Tokamak, a concept which originated in the Soviet Union.
-Two tokamaks have operated with Deuterium-Tritium fusion reactions: the Princeton TFR tokamak from 1993 and the European JET tokamak from 1997.
-Since then, the mainstream approach to fusion, worldwide, has been with Tokamaks.
-In 2007, construction started for the international ITER tokamak, which has expectations to have the first D-T operations from 2035.
-After ITER will come demonstration reactors, "DEMO", capable of producing electricity.
+From around 1950, there have been numerous devices constructed to test concepts of fusion reactors, most of these devices have used the technique of Magnetic Confinement Fusion (MCF), with a few using Inertial Confinement Fusion (ICF) and other concepts.
+The most successful operational devices have been MCF machines called Tokamaks, a concept which originated in the Soviet Union.
+The website All the World's Tokamaks gives a comprehensive list of all tokamaks, past and present.
+Two tokamaks have actually made fusion energy with deuterium-tritium (D-T) fuel: the Princeton TFTR tokamak in 1993 and the European JET tokamak in 1997.
+In 2010, construction started for the international ITER tokamak, which has expectations to have the first D-T operations after 2035.
+After ITER will come demonstration reactors, called DEMO, capable of producing electricity.

 |Toroidal coils generate a|